Benefits of studying in the UK

 6. There are job opportunities after graduation

-Last March, the government announced it would soon be submitting applications for the postgraduate programme, a move that should attract more students to study in the UK.
+Last March, the government announced it would soon be submitting applications for the postgraduate program, a move that should attract more students to study in the UK.

 This makes it easier for new professionals to settle in the UK and start their careers.